tutorial

 You are now publishing mobile transforms!

-To verify, let's inspect our broadcast messages again in Foxglove Studio.
+To verify, let's inspect our broadcast messages again in Foxglove.
 Once you reconnect to your live data, go to the Layouts sidebar and import this example layout.

 To simulate a moving robotic arm, use the provided layout's Teleop panel to publish different Twist messages to the /cmd_vel topic: